AndrewJetLee/e-commerce-app-v2/README.md

 ## Roadmap

 - [ ] Make Mobile Responsive
-- [ ] Implement cloud storage for images for profile custimization
+- [ ] Create user page for user customization
 - [ ] Allow lists to be created for Manga and Characters
 - [ ] Horizontal Load balancing

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/AndrewJetLee/e-commerce-app-v2-client/issues) for a list of proposed features (and known issues).

 ## Optimizations